 In the sphere of private fund formation, Mr. Black has advised sponsors and cornerstone investors on the structuring, re-structuring, formation and investment of numerous funds and other co-investment structures ranging widely in size, strategy and focus (including numerous hedge strategies, hybrid, private equity, public and private debt, emerging markets, clean tech/energy, agriculture, infrastructure, commodities and real estate).
 He has advised on funds established in various jurisdictions including Jersey, Guernsey, Cayman Islands, BVI, Luxembourg, Ireland, Singapore, Mauritius, Delaware and England.
 He also advises on a range of portfolio investments, secondaries and other portfolio transactions.

+Mr. Black is recommended as a leading lawyer in his field in Chambers UK 2015 which states that he is recognised for his broad practice and capability on multi-jurisdictional mandates and provides client testimony that he is "incredibly knowledgeable - when we're looking to launch quite a bespoke product he has almost always had experience in something similar."
 Mr. Black has been recommended for Investment Funds since 2012 in The Legal 500 UK where he was described as "very impressive" and “very knowledgeable” and highlighted for showing “reliable judgement” in 2013.
 He is listed as a leading lawyer in The International Who's Who of Business Lawyers - Private Funds 2014.